The 40th Yahoo was held on Tuesday 10th December 2024. 30 runners set off into the cold and dark. The results and a short report appear below.

 - Newcomers with little track record (plus long-term PRRs sneakily training ‘on the quiet’) present the greatest danger to even handicapping; an additional burden to account for this uncertainty is increasingly imposed.

-- For what it’s worth, this approach resulted in an average difference-from-actual-time of 1’19” across the field of competitors at the 2022 race and 2’02” in 2023.
+- For what it’s worth, this approach resulted in an average difference-from-actual-time of 1’19” across the field of competitors at the 2022 race, 2’02” in 2023 and 2’46” in 2024.

 Trophies are also awarded for the race’s fastest male and female runners.
 Winners of all the Yahoo trophies can be viewed here (third page down).